byrantia/Lab_1/Readme.md

       - Customers scan the barcode using a camera
       - System reads item from central database (Firestore)
       - LCD shows item name, price and total price
-      - System would show if item out of stock
+      - If the stock is not enough, the LCD shows “Out of stock”, and the item is not added

    - Payment modes flow:
       - LCDs payment option for customers:
-           - `1` = PayWave
+           - `1` = PayWave (RFID)
            - `2` = Pin
       - Paywave Selected: Customers use PayWave(RFID) to pay
       - Pin Selected: Customers enter 6 digits on keypad (masked), `#` to confirm, `*` to cancel
       - On success: System deducts stock from Firestore and clears cart/total
       - On fail: system returns to main options and still stores price
-      -

  ## Staff mode:
   ![STAFF MODE](https://github.com/user-attachments/assets/67fde9a4-a8fb-469f-987c-323d03928a48)
   - Staff mode is controlled by the slide switch